 In 2017, Google’s Waymo introduced fully autonomous taxis in Phoenix, which uses ML algorithms for every execution step.
 Waymo created history by creating this whole big product using the concepts of the machine and deep learning.

 We hope you enjoyed the article.
-If you have any ideas/queries/doubts/feedback, please comment below or write us at firstname.lastname@example.org.
-Enjoy learning, Enjoy coding, Enjoy algorithms!
+If you have any queries/doubts/feedback, please share in the message below or write us at firstname.lastname@example.org.
+Enjoy learning, Enjoy algorithms!